billboyles/magillastream/README.md

 ## Getting Started

-You can use MagillaStream several ways - by using the prebuilt EXE file, by building your own EXE from the source code, or by running the source code using PYthon.
+You can use MagillaStream several ways - by using the prebuilt EXE file, by building your own EXE from the source code, or by running the source code using Python.

 ## Using the EXE